Key takeaways

 • There’s a significant disparity between “winners” and “losers” among healthcare stocks, which creates opportunities and risks investors should consider.

-Yet wide stock performance dispersion is a healthcare sector characteristic.
+Wide stock performance dispersion is a healthcare sector characteristic.
 “If you look closer, there’s a significant differentiation of performance between winners and losers within the industry,” says Haworth.
 For example, Eli Lilly & Co. stock enjoyed dominating performance dating back to 2022, as the popularity of its drugs aimed at treating diabetes and obesity proved extremely profitable.
 By contrast, Pfizer’s stock soared beginning in late 2020 and through 2021 on the strength of its leadership role in delivering COVID-19 vaccines.
 However, the company’s stock has struggled more recently as it awaits its next big breakthrough.
+Pfizer’s stock, long a staple of the health care sector’s ten largest stocks, has now dropped out of the top ten.

 Healthcare’s role in the economy

 Over the past 50 years, healthcare has become a more notable component of the U.S. economy.
 Significant expenditure growth occurred between 1960 and 2005.
 The growth in expenditures as a percent of the nation’s economy (measured by Gross Domestic Product or GDP) moderated since 2005, except for a spike in costs in 2020, the year that COVID-19 emerged.
-Costs, as a share of the economy, are projected to moderate into 2025, but grow again by the end of the decade.2 The rise in healthcare spending is attributable at least in part to the aging of America’s population, as older Americans represent the largest users of healthcare services.
+Costs, as a share of the economy, are projected to moderate into 2025, but grow again by the end of the decade.2 The rise in healthcare spending is attributable at least in part to the aging of America’s population

 Chart showing health expenditures as a percent of GDP.